isc-projects/kea/doc/sphinx/kea-messages.rst

     no reservations found but leases exist for client %1

 Logged at debug log level 40.
-This message is logged when the allocation engine is in the process if allocating leases for the client, there are no static reservations, but lease(s) exist for the client.
+This message is logged when the allocation engine is in the process of allocating leases for the client, there are no static reservations, but lease(s) exist for the client.
 The allocation engine will remove leases which are reserved for other clients, and return all